 We’ve seen fair coffee, fair chocolate, and, of course, fair trade in general.
 But we haven’t seen a fair phone yet.
 The reason is that to produce consumer electronics you need lots of resources and knowhow.
 What’s more, the mobile phone supply chain is so complicated and intransparent that making this commodity ‘fair’ is quite an ordeal.
 Dutchman Bas van Abel has bravely taken up the challenge.
 Together with an international team, Van Abel is now developing the Fairphone, a phone made with fair wages, conflict free tin and tantalum, and a replaceable battery – among other things.
-To succeed the brand needs to sell 5,000 phones in advance, before it’ll start production.
+To succeed financially, the brand will only start production after having pre-sold 5,000 pieces.
 The quality of the phone is ensured by the many external parties supporting it; a technology startup investor, several NGO’s, and even parties like Vodafone and KPN.
 Though you don’t exactly know when you’ll actually receive your phone, it only costs €325, and comes with buckets full of karma.
 Reasons enough to help Fairphone take ‘fair’ to a whole new level.
 The commercial was created by Dawn - maybe Fairphone should ask Dawn to also design a professional logo.

 What a perfect idea.
 A ‘KINGsize’ peppermint roll specially made for the coronation of Prince Willem Alexander.
 Instead of the usual brand name King (a Dutch brand that exists since 1922), it reads: “His majesty King Willem-Alexander, King of the Netherlands, Prince of Oranje-Nassau” – three new titles for the Prince becoming King.
 1000 copies of this limited edition roll, measuring 1 meter in length and containing 189 peppermints, will be handed out to the public during Queensday – or actually Kingsday, as from tomorrow.
 The idea was conceived by Being There.